 » Related – The Scoville Scale of 11 Hot Sauces

 Besides the Chocolate Bhutlah, this chocolate contains the Chocolate Reaperuga, The Razor, Chocolate Reaperano, 7 Pot Douglas Brown X Reaper, Chocolate Bhut X Reaper and six more chillies.

 Here’s some information that will help you grow your own Chocolate Bhutlah pods.
 You have a lot of options when it comes to finding seeds and plants online.

 These are some key pages to get you going:

 Chocolate Bhutlah Seeds and Plants

-- This is my Amazon Shop Page that has my favorite seed-starting tools, gardening kits, chillihead snacks and a lot of other growing products.
+- The Pepper Supplies page has my favorite seed-starting tools, gardening kits, chillihead snacks and a lot of other growing products.